goohanjun/db_perf_predictor/README.md

 # MySQL Configuration Runtime Prediction

 This project predicts MySQL benchmark runtime from database configuration settings.
+> 📄 Paper: *A Prediction Model for Workload Execution Time in Database Systems*

 The main focus is a **multi-output neural network with an auxiliary consistency loss**.
 Instead of predicting only the total runtime, the model jointly predicts: